Structural changes concepts

 Sync points

-You can't make structural changes directly in a job because it might invalidate other jobs that are already scheduled, and creates a sync point.
+You can't make structural changes directly in a job because it might invalidate other jobs that are already scheduled, and creates a synchronization point (sync point).